School Uniforms in Japan

 That is another reason the uniform became widespread.

-Since then, many (many) schools copied those styles, and variations gradually vary.
+Since then, many (many) schools copied those styles, and variations have gradually varied.

 The various uniform designs also helped teachers identify students from different schools.
 Such a situation pushed the development of multiple styles.